 Although the fruit is only ripe at a certain time of year, farmers often put goats in the trees throughout the tourist season.
 This means that there is nothing for the goats to even munch upon during their long, hot days standing in the sun.

 The larger numbers of goats roaming through the argan trees is also a contributing factor to the decline in the number of healthy trees.
 Eating the fruit before it’s ripe and nibbling on young leaves can stunt the growth of the trees.
 Excessive climbing damages the trees too.
-Argan trees are in danger and the forest is listed by UNESCO as an International Biosphere Reserve.
+Argan trees are in danger, and the Moroccan argan forest is listed by UNESCO as an International Biosphere Reserve.

 If seeing goats in trees is on your list of things to do in Morocco, head to the Souss Massa Draa region in the southwest of the country.
 The area includes the popular tourist destinations of Agadir and Essaouira, and the lesser-visited fortified market city of Taroudant.
 Argan trees grow throughout the region’s mountains.
 For a higher chance of an authentic spotting, head off the beaten track and travel through the mountainous areas.
 For the novelty factor, however, goats perched in trees can be seen in various places within easy reach of the major tourism centres.